 - An outline also helps ensure that the interview follows the same format and includes the same questions for each applicant.

-- For example, you might tell the applicant that each member of the search committee will ask a question and appropriate follow up questions.
+- For example, you might tell the applicant that each member of the screening committee will ask a question and appropriate follow-up questions.

 - Following that, the applicant will have the opportunity to ask questions.

 - Begin with questions that the applicant should be able to answer positively and easily (such as providing a summary of the strengths the applicant will bring to the job).

 - Ask all applicants the same structured set of questions.

 - Be prepared to follow up the applicant's responses with additional questions designed to clarify individual answers.